longhornbuckle/linalg/README.md

   *Rationale*: Construction from initializer lists could lead to easily misunderstood behavior.
 The client should be more explicit in how it casts data into a multidimensional space and then the tensor constructor may handle the mapping from the input mdspan to the native form of the tensor.
 - If explicitly calling default construction of elements on resize can be avoided, then it is.

   *Rationale*: Efficiency.
 It can be awkard and difficult to read to shove all the desired element values into a constructor.
 Instead, the more natural syntax is to construct and then assign elements.
+If the element type has trivial special member functions (essentially POD), then the construction calls generally should be optimized away anyway.
 - operator == is not defined

   *Rationale*: vectors and matrices are generally compared under some kind of *norm* like magnitude or largest eigenvalue.
 Equality compare on floating types should generally be avoided.